 Key areas of focus are traceability of supply, social and environmental improvements, labour standards that include the high profile issue of child labour as well as minimum prices and trading standards from mine to retail so that we could remove the economic exploitation from the supply chain.
 Also the democratic structure of the small-scale mining group is very important as it is these groups that will handle the premium payments once we go live within 12 months.

-For the detail of what this means for miners I would encourage everyone to read the Fairtrade Gold standard,
+For the detail of what this means for miners I would encourage everyone to read the Fairtrade Gold and Precious Metals Standard that is available for download from the official Fairtrade website for Gold Fairgold.org.

 In headline terms in will mean the following improvements for miners.